zvxzdx/runeforge-wiki-ru/core-guides/tools-landing/blender.md

 # Saving FBX to convert back
 You will need to select what you want and then export it as FBX.
 >Before saving your fbx you will have to open the Modeling tab and select your mesh.
->After selecting the mesh you will need flip the normals.
+>After selecting the mesh you will need to flip the normals.
 Press Alt+N and click Flip.
 >![normalsflipp.png](/user-pictures/bud/normalsflipp.png)
 >{.is-info}